Porsche Panamera hybrid reliability & safety

 Porsche Panamera hybrid reliability & problems

-No individual Porsche model, nor Porsche as a whole, was rated in the most recent edition of our sister brand Auto Express' annual customer satisfaction survey.
+No individual Porsche model, nor Porsche as a whole, was rated in the most recent Driver Power customer satisfaction survey.

 However, this is down to an insufficient number of responses from Porsche owners rather than any serious problems with reliability or the brand's aftersales services.
 Porsche has done well in previous editions of the survey, both as a brand and for some individual models.

 However, being backed by the power of the Volkswagen Group should ensure quality and reliability is very good – and we've certainly not heard any reports to suggest otherwise.

 Independent crash-testing body Euro NCAP hasn't evaluated the Panamera yet, and may not do so in view of the model's relatively small sales numbers when compared to cheaper mainstream cars.